Women in Surveying

 Hot on Irene Barclay’s heels, Evelyn Perry qualified as a chartered surveyor in 1923, only the second woman to do so.
 In fact, Perry and Barclay went into partnership together, until at least 1940.
 Unfortunately, little is known about Perry’s life so it’s unclear if she continued working as a surveyor.
 She died in 1976.

 In 2014, chartered surveyor Louise Brooke-Smith made history by becoming the first female president of RICS.
 For context, RICS has existed since 1868.
 Brooks-Smith now works as a town planner for Brooke-Smith Planning, part of the Arcadis Group.
+She was honoured with an OBE in 2018 for services to the built environment and for activities promoting diversity and inclusion.

 Dr. Vanessa Lawrence